The Royce Roundtable: Ample Small-Cap Opportunities

 1 Not annualized.

-All performance information reflects past performance, is presented on a total return basis, reflects the reinvestment of distributions, and does not reflect the deduction of taxes a shareholder would pay on fund distributions or the redemption of fund shares.
+All performance information reflects past performance, is presented on a total return basis, reflects the reinvestment of All performance information reflects past performance, is presented on a total return basis, reflects the reinvestment of distributions, and does not reflect the deduction of taxes that a shareholder would pay on fund distributions or the redemption of fund shares.
 Past performance is no guarantee of future results.
 Investment return and principal value of an investment will fluctuate, so that shares may be worth more or less than their original cost when redeemed.
 Current month-end performance may be higher or lower than performance quoted and may be obtained at www.royceinvest.com.
-Operating expenses reflect each Fund's total annual operating expenses for the Investment Class as of each Fund's most current prospectus and include management fees, other expenses, and acquired fund fees and expenses.
-Acquired fund fees and expenses reflect the estimated amount of the fees and expenses incurred indirectly by the Funds through its investments in mutual funds and other investment companies.
+Operating expenses reflect the Fund's total annual operating expenses for the Investment Class as of the Fund's most current prospectus and include management fees and other expenses.

 As with any mutual fund that invests in common stocks, the Funds are subject to market risk—the possibility that common stock prices will decline over short or extended periods of time.
 As a result, the value of your investment in a Funds will fluctuate, sometimes sharply and unpredictably, and you could lose money over short or long periods of time.

-Mr. Clark’s, Mr. Gannon’s, Mr. Hartman’s, and Ms. Lewis’s thoughts and opinions concerning the stock market are solely their own and, of course, there can be no assurance with regard to future market movements.
+Mr. Clark’s, Mr. Gannon’s, Mr. Lewis’s, and Mr. Palen’s thoughts and opinions concerning the stock market are solely their own and, of course, there can be no assurance with regard to future market movements.
 No assurance can be given that the past performance trends outlined above will continue in the future.

 0.4